 Pitch Perfect almost is just that, a roaring comedy about dueling collegiate a capella teams featuring more laughs than just about any comedy this year, and that’s saying something in a year that’s brought us such offbeat gems as Safety Not Guaranteed and Ruby Sparks, both terrific.
-Pitch Perfect doesn’t aim for the indie smart and offbeatness of those pictures, but it is fast, funny, well acted and features some great music.
+Pitch Perfect doesn’t aim for the indie smart qualities of those pictures, but it is funny, well acted and features some great music.

 Anna Kendrick (Oscar-nominated for Up in the Air) stars as Beca Mitchell, a would-be DJ and university freshman who finds solace in mixing music to deal with her parents’ recent divorce.
 At the behest of her university professor dad (John Benjamin Hickey), she agrees to give college a try for a year (her real dream is move to LA and become a music producer) and reluctantly joins an a capella group named The Bellas.